RossPaterson/advent-of-code/2024/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

 The early graphs are not as representative this year, as the global leaderboard is infested with LLM users.
+Some puzzles required, or were much easier with, prior knowledge of algorithms (days 16, 19 and 23) or mathematics (day 13), which means the leaderboard times for these days underestimate the relative difficulty for less expert solvers.
 I have added difficulty ratings based on how long I took to solve each puzzle.

+Day 14 was a fun hunt, and day 21 a real mindbender.
+Days 6, 9, 12 and 15 were also particularly neat ideas.

 ## [Day 1: Historian Hysteria](https://adventofcode.com/2024/day/1) \*